TriffnixXIV/Ravens-Brew/New Stuff/Aimed Strikes.md

 The DM may decide to also tie other effects to specific parts, such as a Damage Reduction modifier, particular damage vulnerabilities, other conditions to save against and the like.

 ***Wound Save***: When you are struck by an Aimed Strike you must make a Constitution saving throw against half the attacks damage or 10, whichever is higher.
 If you succeed, nothing happens.
-Otherwise, the attack leaves the targeted body part wounded.
+Otherwise, the attack leaves the targeted body part [[Conditions|Wounded]].

-If the damage equals at least half your maximum hit points, the targeted body part is wounded on a successful save and disabled on a failed save.
+If the damage equals at least half your maximum hit points, the targeted body part is Wounded on a successful save and [[Conditions|Disabled]] on a failed save.

-***Wounded***: A wounded body part is more difficult to use.
-D20-Tests that rely on that body part are rolled with disadvantage.
-If a body part is wounded and receives another wound, it becomes disabled instead.

-A wound can be treated through healing of any kind.
-One instance of healing removes one wound, while being restored to full hit points removes all wounds.
-A wound can also be treated through a DC10 Wisdom (Medicine) check, or through one use of a Healers Kit.

-***Disabled***: A disabled body part is rendered unusable.
-D20-Tests that rely on that body part automatically fail.
-Depending on the body part, other conditions or consequences may be associated with that body part being disabled, at the DMs discretion.

-A disability can only be treated through highly potent healing magic such as the Regenerate spell or a [[Rite of Regeneration]], or through complicated medicinal procedures only specialists can provide, such as [[Surgery]].

 ***Weakspots***: Some creatures may have regions on their body that are especially vulnerable to attacks.
 Targeting these regions should be more difficult, but also yield more devastating results for the target.